9dots/tech-and-tape/k-2/kindergarten/lesson-plans/lesson-18/lesson.md

 >> “To solve this challenge my pixelBot needs to move right, paint, right, paint, right, paint.”

 - *Find* the number of times the core of the pattern repeats.
->> “The sequence of code that I wrote repeats the directions right and paint 3 times.”
+>> “The core of the pattern is move right and paint and it repeats 3 times."

 - *Repeat* the core of the pattern.
->>“Instead of writing right and paint three times I can tell the computer to repeat those two directions 3 times.
-To repeat the two directions, I am selecting them and clicking the loop button.
-The loop button tells the computer to repeat the code.
-Then I type the number 3 to show that the directions inside of the loop block repeat 3 times.
-Finally I delete the rest of the code that is no longer needed.”
+>>“Instead of coding move right and paint three times I can tell the computer to repeat those two lines of code 3 times.
+To repeat my code I will select the lines I want repeated and then click the loop block.
+The loop block tells the computer to repeat the code.
+Next I will select the number 3 to show that the code inside of the loop repeats 3 times.
+The last thing I will do is delete the code that I no longer need.”

 - [ ] **Guided Practice:** Have the class work together to solve pixelBot challenge number four.

 - *Write* a sequence of code.
->> “To solve this challenge we have to paint two squares.
-What directions should I code?”
+>> “To solve this challenge we have to paint two squares."

+ <iconp type='question'>What should I code?</iconp>

 - *Find* the number of times the core of the pattern repeats.
->> “Try to find a pattern.
-What pattern do you see in this sequence of code?”
+>>"Next we have to find the core of the pattern we coded."

+<iconp type='question'>What is the core of the pattern we coded?</iconp>

 - *Repeat* the core of the pattern.